OpsMx/standard-isd-gitops/Upgrade.md

   sed -i 's/PVCNAME/<USER_SPECIFIED_VALUE>/g' postgres/*.yaml

+**NOTE: User should pass USER_SPECIFIED_VALUE as string or integer.

   Once the PVCNAMES are replaced use following commands to apply the manifest files

   `kubectl -n opsmx-isd apply -f minio/`